dapr/dotnet-sdk/examples/AspNetCore/ControllerSample/README.md

 It exposes the following endpoints over HTTP:
  - GET `/{account}`: Get the balance for the account specified by `id`
  - POST `/deposit`: Accepts a JSON payload to deposit money to an account
+ - POST `/multideposit`: Accepts a JSON payload to deposit money multiple times to a bulk subscribed topic
  - POST `/withdraw`: Accepts a JSON payload to withdraw money from an account

-The application also registers for pub/sub with the `deposit` and `withdraw` topics.
+The application also registers for pub/sub with the `deposit`, `multideposit` and `withdraw` topics.

 ## Prerequisitess